-Step 1: The first step involves opening your LinkedIn account on your pc and looking for a small circle containing your profile picture on the top right of the page, with Me written underneath it.
+Step 1: The first step involves opening your LinkedIn account and looking for a small circle containing your profile picture on the top right of the page, with Me written underneath it.

 Let’s begin with the second one: Share profile updates with your network.

 The default setting for this option is Yes, which is what we will alter now.
 When you click on the option, you’ll see a question: Should we notify your network when your profile is updated or upon work anniversaries?

 Below the question, there’s a small button that is already selected, meaning “yes.”
 In order to change that setting, you can push it back until it reads “no,” and your job is done.
 The next time you make a new update on your profile, no one on your network will be notified about it.

 Moving on to the fifth option: Followers.

 This setting controls who is allowed to follow you and see your profile updates on LinkedIn.
 The default selection for this setting is “everyone on LinkedIn,” but you can change it to “your connections.”

 However, before you do that, keep in mind that changing this setting will mean that if people outside of your network are following you, they will no longer be able to do so.
 If that conflicts with your interests on the platform, you might have to think twice before changing it.